 After you adjust the various parameters to your liking, you can save them as a Tone Setting in the Katana.
 Just click the WRITE button in the upper right corner of the Editor page, give the setting a name, and save it to the desired destination (CH1, CH2 on KTN-50MKII models or CH1, CH2, CH3, or CH4 on KTN-100MKII models).
 Both models offer two banks, Bank A and B meaning 4 memories for 50MKII or 8 memories for 100MKII amps in total.

 BOSS Tone Studio also includes a librarian that allows you to back up the current settings in the amp, work with Live Sets, and more.
 Basically, Live Sets provide a way to store and organize Tone Settings into groups for different gigs, songs, recording sessions, or whatever you want.
 When you want to load them into the Katana, just drag them to the desired locations on the left side of the screen.

 Librarian screen in BOSS Tone Studio populated with different Live Sets.

 Download Pro Live Sets at BOSS Tone Central

 When your computer is connected to the web, BOSS Tone Studio provides direct access to BOSS Tone Central.
-Simply click on the TONE CENTRAL button in the lower left corner to browse the many Katana Live Set collections created by top pro players.
-You’re able to audition audio demos of the sounds, and directly add them to your local Katana library.
+Simply click on the TONE CENTRAL button to browse the many Katana Live Set collections created by top pro players.
+You’re able to audition audio demos of the sounds, save directly to your amp, and add them to your local Katana library.